 Prior to 2002, MEPS variance strata and PSUs were developed independently from year to year, and the last two characters of the strata and PSU variable names denoted the year.
-However, beginning with the 2002 Point-in-Time PUF, the variance strata and PSUs were developed to be compatible with all future PUFs until the NHIS design changed.
+Beginning with the 2002 Point-in-Time PUF, the approach changed with the intention that variance strata and PSUs would be developed to be compatible with all future PUFs until the NHIS design changed.
 Thus, when pooling data across years 2002 through the Panel 11 component of the 2007 files, the variance strata and PSU variables provided can be used without modification for variance estimation purposes for estimates covering multiple years of data.
-There were 203 variance estimation strata, each stratum with either two or three variance estimation PSUs.
+There are 203 variance estimation strata, each stratum with either two or three variance estimation PSUs.

 From Panel 12 of the 2007 files, a new set of variance strata and PSUs were developed because of the introduction of a new NHIS design.
 There are 165 variance strata with either two or three variance estimation PSUs per stratum, starting from Panel 12.
-Therefore, there are a total of 368 (203+165) variance strata in the 2007 Full Year file as it consists of two panels that were selected under two independent NHIS sample designs.
+Therefore, there are a total of 368

+(203+165) variance strata in the 2007 Full Year file as it consists of two panels that were selected under two independent NHIS sample designs.
 Since both MEPS panels in the Full Year files from 2008 through 2016 were based on the next NHIS design, there are only 165 variance strata.
-These variance strata (VARSTR values) have been numbered from 1001 to 1165 so that they can be readily distinguished from those developed under the former NHIS sample design in the event that data are pooled for several years.
+These variance strata (VARSTR values) have been numbered from 1001 to 1165 so that they can be readily distinguished from those developed under the former NHIS sample design if data are pooled for several years.

-As discussed, a complete change was made to the NHIS sample design in 2016, effectively changing the MEPS design beginning with calendar year 2017.
-There were 117 variance strata originally formed under this new design intended for use until the next fully new NHIS design was implemented.
-In order to make the pooling of data across multiple years of MEPS more straightforward, the numbering system for the variance strata has changed.
-Those strata associated with the new design (implemented in 2016) were numbered from 2001 to 2117.
+The NHIS sample design was changed again in 2016, effectively changing the MEPS design beginning with calendar year 2017.
+From Panel 22 of the 2017 files, a new set of variance strata and PSUs were developed.
+There are 117 variance strata with either two or three variance estimation PSUs per stratum.
+Therefore, there are a total of 282 (165+117) variance strata in the 2017 Full Year file as it consists of two panels that were selected under two independent NHIS sample designs.
+To make the pooling of data across multiple years of MEPS more straightforward, the numbering system for the variance strata has changed.
+Those strata associated with the new design were numbered from 2001 to 2117.

-However, the new NHIS sample design implemented in 2016 was further modified in 2018.
-With the modification in the 2018 NHIS sample design, the MEPS variance structure for the 2019 Full Year file has also had to be modified, reducing the number of variance strata to 105.
+However, the NHIS sample design was further modified in 2018.
+With the modification in the 2018 NHIS sample design, the MEPS variance structure for the 2019 Full Year file was also modified, reducing the number of variance strata to 105.
 Consistency was maintained with the prior structure in that the 2019 Full Year file variance strata were also numbered within the range of values from 2001-2117, although there are now gaps in the values assigned within this range.
+Due to the modification, each stratum could contain up to five variance estimation PSUs.